WordPress/gutenberg/docs/reference-guides/filters/block-filters.md

 ## Editor

-The following filters are available to change the behavior of blocks while editing in the Editor.
+The following JavaScript filters are available to change the behavior of blocks while editing in the Editor.

 ### `blocks.getSaveElement`